davidsaules/GraphQL_API/README.md

 ## Prerequisites

-It is neccesary to install Docker and keep the engine running because laravel sail uses docker compose
+It is neccesary to install Docker and keep the engine running because laravel sail uses docker compose.
+Also, it is important to let free ports 80 and 3306 for apache and mysql respectively.

 ```
 https://docs.docker.com/get-docker/